20Minuten/JSBestPractices/README.md

 ```

 If you want to know more about this, there are books on the iPads.
+_(we have iPads with extensive, constantly updated libraries on them.
+People are strongly encouraged to take them with them home or on holiday for some light reading :) )_
 #### Whitespace
 Set up your code editor to expand all tabs to four spaces.
 Sure, some people prefer two spaces.
 Some crazies even like eight.
 There reason for four is that it makes everything line up prettily when initialising variables.
 The word var has three characters.
 The space after it counts as another one.
 That makes four.